bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 This section includes all data needed to perform blood analysis for PET data.
 The section may be omitted completely if blood measurements of radioactivity were not made.
-**`*_blood.json`:** If blood measurements were made a `*_blood.json` file is expected that contains information about which blood data is available as well as some blood measurement details.
-Furthermore, depending on the information given in the `*_blood.json` file we expect `.tsv` files with corresponding .json files that contain the values and information regarding plasma samples, metabolite fractions, discrete blood samples and/or continuous blood samples from an autosampler.
-All these measurements should be defined according to a single time-scale in relation to time zero defined by the PET data (Figure 1).
-Additionally, if blood and metabolite measurements were made one should always report radioactivity in plasma and corresponding parent fraction measurements, including fractions of radiometabolites.
-All definitions used below are in accordance with Innis et al. 2007 [3].
-All method specific information related to the measurements can be stated in the field `Description`.

 Template: